Xdude736/RVE_202-Reverse-Engineering-For-Scrubs/README.md

 ***Learning Goals:***
   By the end of this course the student should be able to:
   1.)
-Given a simple assembly file, be able to write a psuedo code representation of the program, preferrably in C 2.)
-Explain the basics of a stack overflow
+Given a simple assembly file, be able to write a psuedo code representation of the program, preferrably in C.
+  2.)
+Explain the basics of a stack overflow.
   3.)
-Demonstrate the ability to execute a stack overflow given a vulnerable file, both with and without stack protection on 4.)
-Understand and be able to exploit basic heap overflows 5.)
-Understand and be able to exploit basic formatting overflows 6.)
-Explain, in writing, what the exploit is and how it was exploited, along with how to patch it 7.)
-Write a basic C or Python program that can execute an exploit 8.)
-Explain the basics of memory layout and how a C program is broken down
+Demonstrate the ability to execute a stack overflow given a vulnerable file, both with and without stack protection on.
+  4.)
+Understand and be able to exploit basic heap overflows.
+  5.)
+Understand and be able to exploit basic formatting overflows.
+  6.)
+Explain, in writing, what the exploit is and how it was exploited, along with how to patch it.
+  7.)
+Write a basic C or Python program that can execute an exploit.
+  8.)
+Explain the basics of memory layout and how a C program is broken down.

 ***Required Texts:***
 1.)
 Hacking: the Art of Exploitation 2nd Ed. by Jon Erikson https://www.amazon.com/Hacking-Art-Exploitation-Jon-Erickson/dp/1593271441/ref=sr_1_2?ie=UTF8&qid=1545281046&sr=8-2&keywords=hacking+the+art+of+exploitation

 2.)
 Reversing: Secrets of Reverse Engineering by Eldad Eilam https://www.amazon.com/Reversing-Secrets-Engineering-Eldad-Eilam/dp/0764574817/ref=sr_1_1?ie=UTF8&qid=1545281077&sr=8-1&keywords=reversing+secrets+of+reverse+engineering

 THERE WILL BE REQUIRED READING FROM THE BOOKS.
 GET THE DAMN BOOKS.
 NO JOKE.